epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 ## 4) Sensitivity analysis \[30sec\]

 We assumed that the probability to be treated was 0.5 inside the matched pairs.
-But there might exists a unmeasured confounder that could unbalance this probability.
+But there might exists a unmeasured confouder that could unbalance this probability.
 Sensitivity analysis allows to quantify this discrepancy.
-And the second step called amplification, allows to discuss the existence of an unobserved covariate.
+And the second step called amplification, allows to discuss the existence of unobserved covariates.
+We can see that some outcomes are much more sensible to small bias compared to others.

+## 5) Conclusion \[20sec\]

 Go and read the entire data story !